revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Data JDBC & JPA.md

 ---

-2. What do you mean by database dialect?
+2.What do you mean by database dialect?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)